paulplant/xdrip4ios_docs/docs/advanced/freeaps.md

 An APS works by reading blood glucose values, predicting/calculating the insulin requirement and automatically adjusting a user's insulin pump with the aim of keeping the user within their target blood glucose range.

-[FreeAPS](https://github.com/loopnlearn/LoopWorkspace) is a fork of the [Loop](https://loopkit.github.io/loopdocs/) project.
+[FreeAPS](https://www.loopandlearn.org/freeapsdoc/) is a fork of the [Loop](https://loopkit.github.io/loopdocs/) project.
 This fork was originally developed by **Ivan Valkou**.
 His repository was frozen last spring.
-To support the users of the FreeAPS fork, maintenance has been taken over by the Loop and Learn mentors.
+To support the users of the FreeAPS fork, maintenance was taken over by the Loop and Learn mentors.
+Only minor maintenence will be performed, though, so users are highly encouraged to switch to the [main_lnl_patches](https://www.loopandlearn.org/github-lnl-patches/) branch of Loop 3 which also supports xDrip4iOS as an offline cgm source.

 !!!info "FreeAPS vs FreeAPS X??"
     This could get confusing, so pay attention: